edbmiller/spython/README.md

 ## Working on...

 1. Done!
 Support pure expressions (e.g a line like `print(3)` or `4 + 5`)
-2. Add PyTupleObject and pass args as a tuple to `print`
+2. Done!
+Add PyTupleObject and pass args as a tuple to `print`
 3. Support if/else with int comparisons and POP_JUMP_IF_FALSE

 ## Current